Daiz/NoitaMods/README.md

 ## Start with Familiar Orbs

 The 11 main orbs are now "permanently" collected when found.
 This means starting each run with the orbs already collected, along with the max HP that comes with them, ie. if you have found all 11 orbs, you start with 25 \* 11 = 275 extra max HP for a total of 375 HP.

+## Always Edit Wands Everywhere

+Start with Edit Wands Everywhere.
+Should also remove it from the Holy Mountain perk pool.

+## Always Faster Movement

+Start with Faster Movement.
+Does not remove the perk from the HM perk pool as it is stackable.

+## Perk Hoarder

+Start with Perk Lottery (and remove it from HM perk pool).
+Holy Mountain also has four perks by default rather than three.